 – New audio commentary with critics Alan Jones and Kim Newman

-– Murder in B-Flat Minor, a new visual essay on the film, its cast and crew by author Troy Howarth.
+– Murder in B-Flat Minor, a new visual on the film, its cast and crew by author Troy Howarth.

 – Mad Dog Helmut, a new interview with actor Helmut Berger